fuston05/users_api/README.md

 }

 - **(POST) users/auth/login/**

   > Logs in a user.
 Requires {userName, password} in the request body.
 Checks first if that user exists before logging in. **Returns** error message if that user doesn't exist in the DB. **Returns** id and userName on success.

 - **(GET) /users**

   > Gets all users form DB. **Returns** an array of user objects on success.

 - **(GET) /users/id**

   > Gets a user by their id.
 Requires an 'id' parameter. **Returns** {id, userName} on success.

-- **(PUT) /users/id**
+- **(PUT) /users**

   > Updates an existing user in the DB.
-Requires an 'id' parameter.
-Checks if new info already exists if it has a unique constraint before submitting the query. **Returns** an error message if the NEW userName or email is already in use. **Returns** user's id on success.
+Requires {id, userName, password, email, role_Id} in the request body.
+Checks if new info already exists if it has a unique constraint before submitting the query. **Returns** an error message if the NEW userName or email is already in use. **Returns** user's 'id' on success.

 - **(DELETE) /users/id**
   > Deletes a user form the DB.
 Requires an 'id' parameter.